 Part-Time students: May register for evening classes only

-Full-Time students: Students starting their 2L year in fall may register for 8 credits.
-Students starting their 3L year in fall may register for 12 credits.
+Full-Time students: 2L students year may register for 8 credits.
+3L students may register for 12 credits.

 Part-Time students: May register for all open courses, up to 11 credits